haiquangtran/Programming-Notes/azure.md

 - Can take avantage of Azure Key Vault to store your application secrets.
 - Managed Service Identity for Azure couples your app to Azure Active Directory and injects credentials into your application without having to store them in your config files or anywhere else.
 - https://azure.microsoft.com/en-au/blog/get-the-azure-quick-start-guide-for-net-developers/

+## Azure DevOps
+- VSTS (Visual Studio Team Services) were renamed to Azure DevOps
+- Azure DevOps is a suite of services providing end-to-end solutions for organisations looking for an enterprise-grade toolchain.
+- **Services available:**
+  - Azure Boards (agile tools to plan, and track)
+  - Azure Pipelines (build, test, deploy with CI/CD)
+  - Azure Repos (unlimited, cloud-hosted private and public git repos)
+  - Azure Test Plans (ship by providing manual and exploratory testing tools)
+  - Azure Artifacts (create, host, share packages with your team.
+Can easily add artifacts to your CI/CD pipelines with a single click)
+- helps in releasing higher quality, well tested apps, on a shorter release cycle.
+- Having a streamlined development and deployment strategy can:
+  - Reduce delays in deliverying features and avoid cost overruns
+  - Allow teams to be more efficient with limited resources
+  - Generate detailed and accurate performance metrics
+- DevOps: is the union of people, process, and products to enable continous delivery of value to our end users.
+DevOps eliminates Development and Operation working in silos.
+It creates multidisciplinary teams taht work together with shared and efficient practices and tools.
+Some practices found in DevOps organizations include the following:
+  - Agile planning
+  - Continous Integration
+  - Continous Delivery
+  - Monitoring
+-